-Throughout the world, and especially in the United States, people are experiencing a significant decline in their mental health (Parker, 2023; The State of Mental Health in America, 2023; Mental Health By the Numbers | NAMI: National Alliance on Mental Illness, 2023).
-Loneliness, depression, fear, and trauma, among other issues, are rising (Siladi, 2023; Schaap-Jonker, 2022).
-Adding to the problem is the well-established link between America’s mental health crisis and physical health decline (Rides et al., 2023, Fusar-poli et al., 2020).
-With the decline in American mental health, general loss of community, and loss of spirituality, people are finding it difficult to understand who they are or find their place in this world (Maseko, 2018; Rides et al., 2023; Kok et al., 2021).
-A community-based (Nanthambwe, 2023; Rides et al., 2023; Schaap-Jonker, 2022, Costello et al., 2021, Morant, 1995), identity focused (Wilder et al, 2020; Rides et al., 2023; Nanthambwe, 2023;), spiritual solution(Barnett, 2023; Bingham Musick, 2023; Pfeiffer et al., 2023; Olivia et al., 2021; Willey, 2019; Jacob 2022) providing a safe space for healing(Banfield et al., 2022, Delano-Oriaran & Parks, 2015) is required to restore wholeness to the individual, the Church, and ultimately society.

-This action research project aims to address the Church's poor mental health.
-Due to the low emotional health quality of the Church and its members, the Church has become ineffective in fulfilling the Great Commission (REF).
-More specifically, this researcher intends to develop a discipleship program to create a safe, healing community addressing their spiritual and mental health needs.
-Primary areas of focus will include identity, prayer, empathic community, and forgiveness.
-This researcher desires to create sustainable, replicatable healing communities toward maturing the Church and equipping the saints.

-Consider the following for the section above:

-Globally, with particular emphasis in the United States, mental health is discernibly deteriorating (Parker, 2023; The State of Mental Health in America, 2023; Mental Health By the Numbers | NAMI: National Alliance on Mental Illness, 2023).
+Globally, with particular emphasis in the United States, Mental Health is noticeably deteriorating (Parker, 2023; The State of Mental Health in America, 2023; Mental Health By the Numbers | NAMI: National Alliance on Mental Illness, 2023).
 Loneliness, depression, fear, and trauma are increasingly prevalent (Siladi, 2023; Schaap-Jonker, 2022).
-Adding to this concern is the substantiated connection between the American mental health crisis and physical deterioration (Rides et al., 2023; Fusar-poli et al., 2020).
-As a result of declining mental health conditions, coupled with a generalized loss of community and spiritual connection, many individuals struggle to determine their identity and position in contemporary society (Maseko, 2018; Rides et al., 2023; Kok et al., 2021).
-There is a pressing need for a solution that is community-based (Nanthambwe, 2023; Rides et al., 2023; Schaap-Jonker, 2022, Costello et al., 2021, Morant, 1995), identity-centric (Wilder et al., 2020; Rides et al., 2023; Nanthambwe, 2023), and spiritually grounded (Barnett, 2023; Bingham Musick, 2023; Pfeiffer et al., 2023; Olivia et al., 2021; Willey, 2019; Jacob 2022).
-This solution must also serve as a sanctuary conducive to healing (Banfield et al., 2022; Delano-Oriaran & Parks, 2015), aiming to rejuvenate individuals, the Church, and, consequently, the broader society.
+Adding to this concern is the substantiated connection between the American Mental Health crisis and physical health deterioration (Rides & Shaw, 2023; Fusar-poli et al., 2020).
+As a result of declining Mental Health conditions, coupled with a generalized loss of community and spiritual connection, many individuals struggle to determine their identity and position in contemporary society (Maseko, 2018; Rides & Shaw, 2023; Kok et al., 2021).
+There is a pressing need for a solution that is community-based (Nanthambwe, 2023; Rides & Shaw, 2023; Schaap-Jonker, 2022, Costello et al., 2021), identity-centric (Wilder et al., 2020; Rides & Shaw, 2023; Nanthambwe, 2023), and spiritually grounded (Barnett, 2023; Bingham Musick, 2023; Pfeiffer et al., 2023; Olivia et al., 2021; Willey, 2019; Jacob 2022).
+This solution must also serve as a sanctuary conducive to healing (Banfield et al., 2022), aiming to rejuvenate individuals, the Church, and, consequently, the broader society.

-This action research endeavor aims to address the suboptimal mental well-being observed within the Church.
+This action research endeavor aims to address the poor mental well-being observed within the Church.
 As a result of reduced emotional wellness, the Church and its congregation have been unable to fulfill the Great Commission effectively.
-Using this research, I intend to design a discipleship program that promotes a supportive, healing environment that addresses spiritual and mental health prerequisites.
+Using this research, I intend to design a discipleship program that promotes a supportive, healing environment that addresses basic spiritual and Mental Health needs.
 An empathetic community framework, identity, prayer, and forgiveness are the focal domains of this initiative.
-Ultimately, this research aims to establish enduring, replicable healing communities that contribute to the evolution and empowerment of the Church and its adherents.
+Ultimately, this research aims to establish enduring, replicable healing communities that contribute to transforming and empowering the Church and its members.